 We are a San Francisco Bay Area law firm, not just a firm with a San Francisco office.
 For generations, our attorneys have been deeply involved in, and engaged with, the life and the progress of our City and the greater Bay Area.
 This informs and shapes our practice every day, and probably helps make us better lawyers.
 Mostly, though, we think it makes us better human beings, which is pretty important too.

 Pro bono work is deeply rooted in the history and culture of Coblentz.
-Equal access to justice is fundamental to a fair and equitable society, and the responsibility to create access to justice for the under-represented has sustained our dedication to pro bono work for generations.
+Equal access to justice is fundamental to a fair and equitable society, and the responsibility to create access to justice has sustained our dedication to pro bono work for generations.
 Often those most in need of legal representation are the least able to afford it, which is why we have dedicated legal resources and tens of thousands of hours to a multitude of causes since our founding in 1890.
 Our focus on pro bono clients in San Francisco and the Bay Area allows our attorneys to have a direct impact on the lives of people in the areas in which they live and work.

-In 2018, our attorneys helped to ensure equal access to justice for pro bono clients ranging from army veterans to victims of domestic violence to low-income tenants facing eviction, and more.
+In 2019, our attorneys helped to ensure equal access to justice for pro bono clients ranging from army veterans to victims of domestic violence to low-income tenants facing eviction, and more.
 We’re proud to share this snapshot of the work we’ve done in the community in the last year.
 We consider the work to balance the scales of justice our duty, but more importantly, at Coblentz, it is our privilege.

 Coblentz is an active supporter of The Arc San Francisco, which provides job training, service, support, and advocacy for individuals with developmental disabilities; we employ two Arc clients in the firm’s Facilities Department.
-In 2007, the firm was honored with The Arc’s prestigious Partnership Award for our ongoing support.

-Coblentz is proud to be affiliated with a number of community organizations, including:
+Coblentz is proud to be affiliated with a number of community organizations, including